Classic & Luxury itinerary day-by-day

 Arrive in Oxford on Monday and check into your accommodation located close to the heart of the city.
-Enjoy the treasures of this beautiful city today by following our largely traffic free tour for an insider’s guide to Oxford.
-Stroll through the lovely colleges of the University with their magnificent architecture and gardens.
+Enjoy the treasures of this beautiful city today and stroll through the lovely colleges of the University with their magnificent architecture and gardens.
 Take in the museums, galleries and libraries galore, and perhaps a concert or play.
 Discover the little tea rooms and fine restaurants, the unique shops and back streets and the river backwaters dotted with punters and rowing eights.

 2. Day two

 First thing your host will meet you at your hotel.
 They will bring along your bicycle and run through your itinerary.
 Your cycling journey can now begin along the Oxford Canal which lies very close to your hotel.
 This delightful and rural waterside ride leads out of Oxford, past houseboats and locks and through pretty villages.
 Not far from the canal, sits the Cotswold stone village of Woodstock and the grandiose Blenheim Palace set in 2000 acres of Capability Brown landscape.
 Built in the 18th Century, it was the birthplace of Winston Churchill and the 12th Duke of Marlborough lives there.
 Your accommodation is in this lovely village.

 3. Day three

 Woodstock to Kingham